Issues in Ethics: Supervision of Student Clinicians

 Introduction

-This Issues in Ethics statement is presented for the guidance of ASHA members and certificate holders in matters relating to supervision of students engaged in the provision of clinical services during all practicum experiences (on campus and off campus) and externships.
+This Issues in Ethics statement is presented for the guidance of ASHA members and certificate holders in matters relating to supervision of students engaged in the provision of clinical services during all practicum experiences (on campus and off campus), internships, and externships.
 ASHA members and certificate holders are employed in a variety of work settings and are required by their employers, by their states, and by governmental agencies—as well as by ASHA—to comply with prescribed personnel standards related to certification and licensure.
 The term clinical educator often is used to describe individuals engaged in supervision of student clinicians (audiology students and speech-language pathology students) in any clinical setting.
 The term preceptor applies to audiologists who supervise audiology students in their final externship.

-Further, ASHA-certified individuals who are engaged in supervision of student clinicians are bound to honor their responsibility to hold paramount the welfare of persons they serve professionally and to ensure that services are provided competently by students under their supervision.
+Further, ASHA-certified individuals who supervise student clinicians are bound to honor their responsibility to hold paramount the welfare of persons they serve professionally and to ensure that students under their supervision provide services competently.
 Whether the term used is supervisor, clinical educator, or preceptor, all of these individuals exercise professional authority or power over students.
 With that professional authority or power over students also comes an expectation of trust.

 Discussion

-• Principle I, Rule A: Individuals shall provide all clinical services and scientific activities competently.
+• Principle I, Rule A: "Individuals shall provide all clinical services and scientific activities competently."

-• Principle I, Rule D: Individuals shall not misrepresent the credentials of aides, assistants, technicians, support personnel, students, research interns, Clinical Fellows, or any others under their supervision, and they shall inform those they serve professionally of the name, role, and professional credentials of persons providing services.
+• Principle I, Rule D: "Individuals shall not misrepresent the credentials of aides, assistants, technicians, students, research assistants, Clinical Fellows, or any others under their supervision, and they shall inform those they serve professionally of the name, role, and professional credentials of persons providing services."

-• Principle I, Rule G: Individuals who hold the Certificate of Clinical Competence may delegate to students tasks related to the provision of clinical services that require the unique skills, knowledge, and judgment that are within the scope of practice of their profession only if those students are adequately prepared and are appropriately supervised.
-The responsibility for the welfare of those being served remains with the certified individual.
+• Principle I, Rule G: "Individuals who hold the Certificate of Clinical Competence may delegate to students tasks related to the provision of clinical services that require the unique skills, knowledge, and judgment that are within the scope of practice of their profession only if those students are adequately prepared and are appropriately supervised.
+The responsibility for the welfare of those being served remains with the certified audiologist or speech-language pathologist."

-• Principle II, Rule A: Individuals who hold the Certificate of Clinical Competence shall engage in only those aspects of the professions that are within the scope of their professional practice and competence, considering their certification status, education, training, and experience.
+• Principle II, Rule A: "Individuals who hold the Certificate of Clinical Competence shall engage in only those aspects of the professions that are within the scope of their professional practice and competence, considering their certification status, education, training, and experience."

-• Principle IV, Rule H: Individuals shall not engage in sexual activities with individuals (other than a spouse or other individual with whom a prior consensual relationship exists) over whom they exercise professional authority or power, including persons receiving services, assistants, students, or research participants.
+• Principle IV, Rule I: "Individuals shall not engage in sexual activities with persons over whom they exercise professional authority or power, including persons receiving services, other than those with whom an ongoing consensual relationship existed prior to the date on which the professional relationship began."

-• Principle IV, Rule I: Individuals shall not knowingly allow anyone under their supervision to engage in any practice that violates the Code of Ethics.
+• Principle IV, Rule J: "Individuals shall not knowingly allow anyone under their supervision to engage in any practice that violates the Code of Ethics."

-• Principle IV, Rule L: Individuals shall not discriminate in their relationships with colleagues, assistants, students, support personnel, and members of other professions and disciplines on the basis of race, ethnicity, sex, gender identity/gender expression, sexual orientation, age, religion, national origin, disability, culture, language, dialect, or socioeconomic status.
+• Principle IV, Rule M: "Individuals shall not discriminate in their relationships with colleagues, members of other professions, or individuals under their supervision on the basis of age; citizenship; disability; ethnicity; gender; gender expression, gender identity; genetic information; nation origin, including culture, language, dialect, and accent; race; religion; sex; sexual orientation; socioeconomic status; or veteran status."

 All supervised clinical activities provided by the student must fall within the scope of practice for the specific profession to count toward the student's certification.
 The supervisor or preceptor must achieve and maintain competency in supervisory practice as well as in the disability areas for which supervision is provided.
-The amount of supervision provided by the ASHA-certified supervisor must be commensurate with the student’s knowledge, experience, and competence to ensure that the welfare of the client is protected.
-The supervisor must also ensure that the student supervisee maintains confidentiality of client information and documents all client records and billing information, if applicable, in an accurate and timely manner.
+The amount of supervision provided by the ASHA-certified supervisor must be commensurate with the student’s knowledge, experience, and competence to ensure that the welfare of the client/patient is protected.
+The supervisor must also ensure that the student maintains confidentiality of client/patient information and documents all client records and billing information, if applicable, in an accurate and timely manner.

 Guidance